makandra/precompiled_assets/README.md

   "images/example.png": "images/example-5N2N2WJM.png"
 }
 ```

+The [esbuild-manifest-plugin](https://www.npmjs.com/package/esbuild-manifest-plugin) is one way to generate such a manifest during your build process.

 Once that is set up, `javascript_include_tag('application.js')` or `image_path('example.png')` will resolve to their digested filenames and paths.